growilabs/growi-docs/docs/en/admin-guide/management-cookbook/aws-s3-bucket-setting.md

 ![aws-setting-1](./images/aws-setting-1.png)

-2. In the "Access keys (access key ID and secret access key)" tab, create new access key.
+2. In the "Access keys (access key ID and secret access key)" tab, create a new access key.
 3. In the "Account identifiers" tab, check your Canonical User ID.

 ### Get AWS S3 Bucket Information